 I’m a Dropshipper.
 What Should I Do?

-With many manufacturing and logistics facilities restricted or shut temporarily, we recommend you prepare for delays and take that into account before continuing to run paid ads and take orders.
-It is a good idea to check with your supplier, but assume that your items will not be shipped promptly.
-Or, if they are shipping things on time, disruptions to domestic shipping in the destination country could still cause delays.
+With many manufacturing and logistics facilities restricted or shut temporarily, we recommend that you be proactive and prepare for expected delays.
+Although affected suppliers have started opening up factories and started shipping products.
+It is still a good idea to check with your supplier to see if operations have resumed, however, err on the side of caution and assume that your items will not be shipped promptly.
+If suppliers are shipping things on time, you must also account for disruptions during shipping while the parcel is en route to the destination country as this could still cause delays.

 This is a time when having great customer service will be an asset for your business.
 Being upfront and honest with your customers about the situation is critically important.
 You may need to tell them to expect delays, or be prepared to offer refunds on their purchases.

 Dropshipper Emma Reid has made a point to notify all customers of potential delays and has found the response incredibly positive, telling Oberlo customers are “understanding as many businesses are facing the same issue.”

 Merchants Rodney and Kory also plan on adding an announcement on their store alerting potential customers to the fact that there may be delays on any orders made.